Renters' Rights Act 2025 · Module 5 of 5

 Ending: ...

-The RRA 2025 shifted possession from a landlord-certain s.21 process to an evidence-heavy s.8 process.
-Five seats at the same table adjudicated the shift.
+The RRA 2025 shifted possession from landlord-certain s.21 to evidence-heavy s.8.
+Five seats at one table adjudicated the shift.

 Procedural compliance is mandatory even when the person subject to it is breaking under legitimate pressure.
-Reasonableness is not a single-variable problem.
+Reasonableness is not single-variable.

-Every operative paragraph in the ruling traces back to a specific earlier-module decision — the Zoopla listing on Day 3 of M1, the mould decision on Day -34 of M2, the Audio Evidence Composer on Day 9 of M3, the fog-of-war triple on Day 24 of M4.
+Every operative paragraph traces back to an earlier-module decision — the Zoopla listing (M1 Day 3), the mould decision (M2 Day -34), the Audio Evidence Composer (M3 Day 9), the fog-of-war triple (M4 Day 24).
 Possession is evidence-heavy because the evidence is heavy.

 Six endings, combination-gated.
-The adjacent unclaimed endings are reachable from the first module.
-The Act's teaching is complete when a learner has seen at least three of the six.
+The Act's teaching is complete when a learner has seen at least three.

 Replay from M1 → Replay Module 5